phimage/Prephirences/README.md

 let myPreferences: MutableCompositePreferences = [fromDico, fromFile, userDefaults]
 ```

-You can access or modify this composite preferences like any PreferencesType.
+You can access or modify this composite preferences like  any `PreferencesType`.

 1. When accessing, first preferences that define a value for a specified key will respond
-2. When modifying, first mutable preferences will be affected by default  (you can set `MutableCompositePreferences` attribute `affectOnlyFirstMutable` to `false` to affect all mutable preferences)
+2. When modifying, first mutable preferences will be affected by default, but you can set `MutableCompositePreferences` attribute `affectOnlyFirstMutable` to `false` to affect all mutable preferences, allowing you for instance to duplicate preferences in iCloud

 The main goal is to define read-only preferences for your app (in code or files) and some mutable preferences (like `NSUserDefaults`, `NSUbiquitousKeyValueStore`).
-You can then access to one preference value without care about the origin
+You can then access to one preference value without care about the origin.

 ## Managing preferences instances ##
 If you want to use Prephirences into a framework or want to get a `Preferences` without adding dependencies between classes, you can register any `PreferencesType` into `Prephirences`